 The analysis displayed in Figure 7 begins in the middle of the rainy season, so it is assumed that the sand dams are full at this point.
 However, this will change as a result of our model changes resulting from point 3, below.
-A sentence indicating the initial condition of the model will be added to the paper.
+A sentence indicating the initial condition of the model was added to the manuscript.